-Example #1: Amanda received a bachelor's degree in nursing in May 2009.
+Example -Amanda completed her nurse practitioner program in May 2010.
 Her current outstanding qualifying educational loan debt totals \$26,683.57.
-Amanda works as an RN at the Maryland Department of Health and Mental Hygiene and her base annual salary is \$51,001.
+Amanda works as an NP at a Community Health Center with a primary medical care HPSA score of 10, and her base annual salary is \$51,001.